-The Stockholders and Board of Directors Panacorp Casa de Valores, S. A. Panama, Republic of Panama
+Shareholders and Board of Directors Panacorp Casa de Valores, S. A. Panama, Republic of Panama

-- Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by Management. - We conclude on the appropriateness of Management's use of the going concern accounting basis and, based on the audit evidence obtained, we conclude whether or not there is a material uncertainty with events or conditions that may give rise to significant doubt on the ability of the Company to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the respective disclosures in the financial statements; or If such disclosures are inadequate or insufficient, it is necessary to modify our opinion.
+- Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by Management. - We conclude on the appropriateness of Management's use of the going concern accounting basis and, based on the audit evidence obtained, we conclude whether there is a material uncertainty with events or conditions that may give rise to significant doubt on the ability of the Company to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the respective disclosures in the financial statements; or if such disclosures are inadequate or insufficient, it is necessary to modify our opinion.